-The financial statements of the Company have been prepared in accordance with international accounting standards in conformity with the Companies Act 2006.
+The financial statements of the Company have been prepared in accordance with UK-adopted international accounting standards.

 The financial statements have also been prepared in accordance with the Statement of Recommended Practice (SORP) "Financial Statements of Investment Trust Companies and Venture Capital Trusts" issued in November 2014 and updated in February 2018 with consequential amendments, to the extent that it is consistent with IFRS.